TamaLab/residem/_sources/Installation.md.txt

 ```

-Installation of ResiDEM requires few dependency such as [Computational Crystallography Toolbox (CCTBX)](https://cctbx.github.io/).
+Installation of ResiDEM requires few dependencies such as [Computational Crystallography Toolbox (CCTBX)](https://cctbx.github.io/).
 It also some requires some basic python packages for data processing such as numpy, pandas, scipy etc...

 ## Installation

-ResiDEM is a python tool written in python 3, and it is recommended that a new environment is created for better package
+ResiDEM is a python tool written in python 3 version, and it is recommended that a new environment is created for better package
 management and to avoid any dependency conflicts.

 1. Creating a conda virtual environment and installation :